Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 ```shell
 $ chown :lxdusers Documents
 ```
-(if the above command doesn't work it's probably because your groups haven't updated.
+(if the above command doesn't work it's probably because your group memberships haven't updated in your current shell.
 Either log out and in again or prefix the command with `sudo -u $USER ` to run it in a new shell).

 Using ACLs:
 ```shell
 $ setfacl -m "g:lxdusers:rwx" Documents
 ```

-We can now create files in _Documents_ from our container:
+The _raniz_ user can now create files in _Documents_ inside our container:

 ```shell
 $ lxc exec archlinux -- sudo -u raniz touch ~/Documents/test